-Exploring Your Environment 2 (SF 50267b)

-Exhibit any item, project, or display made as it relates to an activity in the Exploring Your Environment - Earth's Capacity project manual (product #08411).
+Exploring Your Environment 2 (SF 50257b) Exploring Your Environment - Earth's Capacity - Required Exhibit any item, project, or display made as it relates to an activity in the Exploring Your Environment - Earth's Capacity project manual.
 The display should demonstrate an understanding of one of the following: stewardship of natural resources, investigating greenhouse effects on living organisms, methods of reducing or managing waste in your home or community, or calculating your ecological footprint.
 Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.